naneau/gerenuk/README.md

                 foo.doSomethingWithACallback (somethingUseful) ->
                     callback somethingUseful

-You can also hook into EventEmitters with this
+You can also hook into EventEmitters with this:

     config =
         foo:
             require: 'fooPackage'
+            instantiate: true

             # callback gets passed an instance of fooPackage
             callback: (foo, callback) ->
                 foo.on 'connect', () ->